-One of the MOST important things we can do when raising our kids, is train them in character.
-Character training should be purposeful, but as you will see below, sometimes it happens when we aren’t being intentional.
+What is character building?
+The definition of character building is “requiring effort or endurance to a degree that strengthens or improves a person’s character”.
+And Character training is one of the most important things we can do when raising our kids is to train them in character.
+Character training should be purposeful, but sometimes it happens when we aren’t being intentional.

 What are some of the ways our kids learn character?

 1. Our kids learn character by example or social exposure.

 How can a child develop character?
 As parents, we must strive to daily set a good example for our kids, by how we live.
 No matter what we may teach our kids, or say to them, they are going to become what we are!
 If we want them to be kind, we need to be kind.
 If we want them to love God, they’ve got to see that we love God, and want to obey Him.

 Our actions and words reveal to our kids what is really important to us.
 It is important to always be aware that our words and actions are influencing our kids and their character.

 When you allow wrong behavior to go uncorrected, or you set a bad example by your actions, you are inadvertently training them in negative character.